oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 incompatible interfaces or data schemas, resulting in integration nightmares.
 As the number of components grows—because the scale of the system increases and disaggregation becomes the norm—so will the number of required management tools.

+Management of such systems can be greatly simplified if the creation and lifecycle management of application, infrastructure, and network services can be fully automated and supported across a variety of deployment environments.
+TOSCA was expressly designed to address the complexity associated with managing large systems by providing a language for specifying an information model and automating the lifecycle management of large complex systems.

 The goal of TOSCA is to define a language that is agnostic to specific technological and commercial ecosystems and that supports the design and operation of large systems without being tied to specific technologies or specific vendors.
 This